ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 ```

 We’re going to run this application locally alongside a client service application, so in src/main/resources/application.properties,
-set server.port so that the CircuitBreakerSoup application service won’t conflict with the client when we get that running.
+set 'server.port' so that the CircuitBreakerSoup application service won’t conflict with the client when we startup.

 ingredients/src/main/resources/application.properties